 Stories vs data

 If you want to read a fascinating comparison of the contrasts between these two modern forces of data and story, read the opinion piece by John Allen Paulos on Stories vs Statistics.
 I particularly liked this: “In listening to stories we tend to suspend disbelief in order to be entertained, whereas in evaluating statistics we generally have an opposite inclination to suspend belief in order not to be beguiled.”
 And this: “The focus of stories is on individual people rather than averages, on motives rather than movements, on point of view rather than the view from nowhere, context rather than raw data.
 Moreover, stories are open-ended and metaphorical rather than determinate and literal.”
 That, of course, is why they are seen as more involving.
-The infographic below focuses on B2C storytelling, but many of the principles apply to communicating effectively as a business storyteller.
+The infographic below focuses on B2C storytelling, but many of the principles apply to communicating effectively as a business storyteller today.

-Business storytelling needs robust infrastructure
+Every business story needs robust infrastructure

 With that in mind, here are the three steps you need to take to ensure that business storytelling works for you.